contactless/wb-mqtt-zway-plugin/README.md

 Publishes the status of devices to a MQTT topic and is able to set values based on subscribed topics.

+This repository is archived now.
+You can find new versions of the plugin in the repository of our partners https://github.com/Z-Wave-Me/WBMQTTNative.

 # Installation

 1. Install module: